What DevOps Automation in the Cloud means for business

-DevOps automation in the Cloud naturally optimizes workflows and processes, leading to standardized practices.
+DevOps automation in the cloud naturally optimizes workflows and processes, leading to standardized practices.
 In turn, this contributes to establishing a streamlined communication channel across different teams.

 As a result, people with very different backgrounds are able to collaborate more efficiently, combining their know-how to bring about the best possible results, per project.
-With teams working together in such an orchestrated way, nothing can go amiss; not only in developing software, but also monitoring applications and systems.
+With teams working together in such an orchestrated way, nothing can go amiss; not only in developing software, but also in monitoring applications and systems.

 An important aspect of cloud-based DevOps automation is that it can help eliminate the possibility of human error.
 DevOps teams can therefore be in control of their infrastructures and monitor updates consistently.

-That said, they can deliver new releases more often, reliably.
+That said, they can deliver new releases more often, and reliably.
 Continuous integration and continuous delivery help test each change made for the new release, making sure it’s functioning as expected; therefore, it’s safe to be implemented.